Peperoncino: History

 The peperoncino probably came to Italy around the 15th century, when southern Italy was under Spanish dominion.
-It was likely an export from the new world among other plants new to Europe, such as the tomato.
+It was an export from the new world among other plants new to Europe, such as the tomato.
 Like the tomato, the peperoncino was first considered a decorative and possibly poisonous plant before it was adopted into Italian cuisine.
 It might have become popular as a food long before the cookbooks attest to its use; these cookbooks were written for the upper classes, while the peperoncino was a cheap and convenient food for the lower classes.

 Pietro Andrea Mattioli first described peperoncini in 1568 and mentioned how much hotter they were than other varieties of pepper from Asia.
 The earliest surviving published use of peperoncino in a recipe dates to a 1694 cookbook by the Italian chef Antonio Latini.
 In his recipe for salsa alla spagnola, chopped peperoncini, tomatoes, and some onion are combined with peppermint, salt, and oil, to be served as a relish.